On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Analytic compactification

-This is compatible with the prescription in \eqref{asymp1} and should allow us to use the arguments in \cite{NeNi} to solve the system \eqref{fixedpteq}.
-However, to use the contraction-iteration principle, we have to relax asymptotic behaviors in \eqref{asymp1} a little bit by replacing $\eta$ by any $\nu$ such that $0<\nu<\eta$ (See Lemma \ref{relax}).
-This might seem a loss.
-But actually later we will gain this $\epsilon$ back using the analyticity of transition functions.
+This is compatible with the prescription in \eqref{mixasymp1} and should allow us to use the arguments in \cite{NeNi} to solve the system \eqref{fixedpteq}.
+However, to use the contraction-iteration principle (see Lemma \ref{relax}), we have to relax asymptotic behaviors in \eqref{mixasymp1} a little bit by replacing $\eta$ by a $\nu$ satisfying

+Although replacing $\eta$ by $\nu$ might seem a loss of derivative, we will gain this $\epsilon$ back using the analyticity of transition functions.

-More precisely, in the next subsection, we will introduce weighted multiple H\"{o}lder norm $\|\cdot\|_{n+n\alpha,(\nu+1,\nu)}$ and show in Theorem \ref{yasuo} that, for any $\fz$, $\tilde{\fz}$ satisfying that when $R$ is sufficiently small and $\left\|\fz\right\|_{n+n\alpha,(\nu+1,\nu)}\le 1$, $\left\|\tilde{\fz}\right\|_{n+n\alpha,(\nu+1,\nu)}\le 1$, then the following estimates hold: \begin{enumerate} \item
+More precisely, in the next subsection, we will introduce weighted multiple H\"{o}lder norm $\|\cdot\|_{n+n\alpha,(\nu+1,\nu)}$ and show in Theorem \ref{yasuo} that, for any $\fz$, $\tilde{\fz}$ satisfying that when $R$ is sufficiently small and $\left\|\fz\right\|_{n+n\alpha,(\nu+1,\nu)}\le R$, $\left\|\tilde{\fz}\right\|_{n+n\alpha,(\nu+1,\nu)}\le R$, then the following estimates hold: \begin{enumerate} \item

 \item

 \end{enumerate} By standard iteration, there is a unique solution to the system \eqref{fixedpteq} such that: